Elevate Your Egnyte Expertise. Join our Customer Community to connect with a network of peers and share game-changing strategies. Join Today

 Collaborative File Editing

 Egnyte enables users to collaborate on files to easily edit them.
-These collaborative editing sessions can be carried out when an application, such as Microsoft Office Online or Google Workspace, allows co-editing.
+These collaborative editing sessions can be carried out when an application, such as Microsoft 365 for the web or Google Workspace, allows co-editing.
 This helps users work on the same file at the same time without creating multiple copies.

 Starting or Joining a Collaborative Session

-Users can start the session from both Folder Listing and File Preview.
+Users can start the session from both Folder Listing, File Preview, and Quick View.

 Folder Listing